Community Advocate for DABC

-- Have a minimum 2 years applicable work experience
+- Have a minimum 2 years combined post-secondary education and/or applicable work experience

 - Have excellent organizational skills

-- Be computer literate and proficient with Microsoft Office software, specifically Excel, Word and Outlook.
+- Be computer literate and proficient with word-processing software including the Microsoft Office Suite

-- Maintain the integrity and confidentiality of client information
+- Maintain the integrity and confidentiality of sensitive client information

 The following are strong assets for this position: